ASM-Advised-Projects/rasm-software/mcu/arduino/README.md

 The RasmCommand.ino file defines the program to fulfill the required serial interface needed by the UC_Board class of the periphery subsystem.
 See the RasmCommand.ino file for more comments.

-Note that both the Filter and Rasm libraries have an external dependency of the StandardCplusplus Arduino library.
+Note that both the Filter and Rasm libraries depend on the StandardCplusplus Arduino library.